Here are eight films famous for either one line or one gesture–as well as being damn good movies.

 “You remind me of a man…”

 Shirley Temple turns in a delightful performance as the love-struck teenager captivated by playboy Cary Grant.
 Of course it’s her older sister who catches his eye, but she’s the judge who almost sent him to jail.
 Instead, he’s sentenced to date the moony-eyed girl, under the watchful supervision of big sister Myrna Loy.

 “Badges?
 We ain’t got no badges.
 We don’t need no badges.
 I don’t have to show you any stinkin’ badges!”

-If you haven’t seen this one, you’re in luck, because it’s coming to the big screen in theaters across the county in March.
-LOTS OF THEATERS.
-Check out Fathom Events.
-I was surprised to see a large number of options in my area.
+If you haven’t seen this one, it’s time to check it out.
 If Fred and Ginger got me hooked, Margo Channing reeled me in to the world of classic movies.
 All About Eve is witty, sharp, human, with some deliciously evil characters to boot.
 All four women in this film were nominated for an Academy Award, the only time in Oscar history that honor has gone to four women from the same movie.

 And yes, they had seatbelts in 1950 — mostly in airplanes.

 “I want to be alone.
 I just want to be alone!”

 You’ve heard the quote, heavy pseudo-Swedish accent and all.
 This is the film in which Garbo makes the statement that soon becomes identified with her personal life, fair or not.

 This was the first ensemble film to come from Hollywood, and remains one of the best.
 As a pre-code film it’s a lot racier than you might expect, but the blatant sexuality is still primarily in the looks, innuendo and what’s not said between a man and a woman.
 In addition to Garbo, the film stars John Barrymore (before his career-ending decline due to alcoholism) and Lionel Barrymore, delightful as always.